peng-hui/peng-hui.github.io/problem.md

 ret = foo(cmd) # propagated from cmd to ret
 exec(ret)  # reached to sink

+exec(bar(cmd)) # not reached

 def foo(x):
     return x

+def bar(x):
+    return 0;
 ```

 ### Step-by-Step Walkthrough

-1. **Identifying tainted sources:**
+1. Identifying tainted sources:
    - The `input("Enter command: ")` function call on line 3 introduces tainted data.
    - The variable `user_input` now contains potentially unsafe data.

-2. **Tracking propagation:**
+2. Tracking propagation:
    - On line 4, `user_input` is used to create a new variable `cmd`.
 Since `cmd` is constructed using `user_input`, it is also tainted.
    - On line 5, the function `foo(cmd)` is called.
 Since `cmd` is tainted, `foo`'s return value is also tainted.

-3. **Sensitive sink detection:**
+3. Sensitive sink detection:
    - The `exec(ret)` function call on line 6 is a sensitive sink.
 Since `ret` contains tainted data, this represents a potential vulnerability.
+   - On line 8, the function `bar(cmd)` is called and the tainted argument gets sanitized.

 ## Task Requirements

-To complete this challenge, you need to analyze the following elements:

-- **Tainted Sources:** Data inputs that come from `input()` in this case.
-- **Propagation:** How tainted data spreads through assignments and function calls.
-- **Sensitive Sinks:** Functions that can execute tainted data, with `exec()` being the focus in this challenge.
-The output should clearly specify the line numbers of each detected element.

-Your program should:
+You are asked to write an analyzer program that should output the following:
 1. Identify the line numbers where tainted sources (i.e., `input()`) appear.

 2. Track and list the variables that get tainted.

 3. Identify the locations of sink functions like `exec()`.

-4. Determine whether tainted data reaches each sink and report potential vulnerabilities.
+4. Determine whether tainted data reaches each sink (i.e., `exec`)and report potential vulnerabilities.

-You might consider other language features such as branches/conditional statements, loops, etc.
+To earn bonus, you can consider other language features such as branches/conditional statements, loops, etc.

 You can use your favoriate programming langauge as you want.

+## Submission
 Please upload a single program to [this Google Form](https://forms.gle/PrSDDMJPNTAgn1Ei6).

 ## Hints